 New 350 engine in many chassis

 Designing and manufacturing a new engine is probably the costliest part of launching a new motorcycle.
 It takes a huge amount of money in Research and Development for a new engine and when a company makes a new engine, it wants to use it in as many new motorcycles as it could.
-The company creates a number of chassis design and style so that the same engine could be put in all without looking like the same motorcycle.
+The company creates a number of chassis designs and styles so that the same engine could be put in all without looking like the same motorcycle.
 Royal Enfield currently has 5 engines.

 - 350cc engine in Classic 350/ Bullet/ Thunderbird